openeverest/everest.github.io/content/blog/ingress-nginx-retirement/index.md

 It's a regrettable moment for the community when a beloved project retires due to a lack of maintenance rather than obsolescence.
 However, the future is promising, with numerous alternatives available, including other ingress controllers and the Gateway API.

-At Percona, we [support ingress exposure](https://docs.percona.com/everest/install/install_everest_and_expose_via_ingress.html) for Everest.
+Everest [supports ingress exposure](https://docs.percona.com/everest/install/install_everest_and_expose_via_ingress.html).
 You can configure specific flags to expose Everest via ingress without any additional complex setups.
 Stay tuned for upcoming blog posts and documentation articles that will delve deeper into the Gateway API.